Mimer VoiceLog will record all audio in your system.

-Mimer VoiceLog dispatcher GUI with four radios connected and audio recorded on the two first.
+Mimer VoiceLog dispatcher replay window with three radios connected and audio recorded on the two first.

 VoiceLog at the Server

 All recordings are in standard Wav-format and named with date, time and audio path.
 1GB of memory will hold about 20 hours of constant recording.
 With other words, a modern hard drive will not fill up for several months under normal radio traffic.
 Depending on hard drive size and traffic load, recordings can be saved for example one year back in time.
 After that, the information, if needed, can be stored on CD/DVD/external drive through ordinary Windows programs and routines.

 The server application has a window informing of connected radios and connected operators.
 It will also give basic information on connection to the data base and backup.

 From the Settings menu the file were you set up radios to record is reached.
 All operators that connect will automatically be recorded.

 Mimer VoiceLog is Windows software that runs on most Windows computers or Servers.